-Are you tired of feeling sluggish and heavy after breakfast, or worse, skipping it altogether just to save on calories?
+Are you tired of feeling sluggish & heavy after breakfast, or worse, skipping it altogether just to save on calories?
 The morning meal is a critical part of a healthy lifestyle, but it often feels like a minefield of high-calorie, sugary traps.
-It’s a struggle many of us face—the desire to eat well and feel good, clashing with the convenience of unhealthy choices.
+It’s a struggle many of us face—the desire to eat well & feel good, clashing with the convenience of unhealthy choices.

-But what if you could have a delicious, satisfying breakfast that fuels your body and keeps you on track with your health goals?
-This article is your guide to a world of low-calorie breakfast options that are both flavorful and guilt-free, proving that you don’t have to sacrifice taste for a trimmer waistline.
+But what if you could have a delicious, satisfying breakfast that fuels your body & keeps you on track with your health goals?
+This article is your guide to a world of low-calorie breakfast options that are both flavorful & guilt-free, proving that you don’t have to sacrifice taste for a trimmer waistline.

 Table of Contents